 Only a thick, big manly wrist can handle the big dial of the watch.
 Don’t get confused by the small screen size of the watch, it constitutes roughly 75% of the overall screen.

 Like almost all watches in our curated list, Fossil Gen 5 allows for interchangeable straps.
-You can change the straps and attach third-party straps with the watch.
+You can change the straps and attach third-party straps to the watch.

 The latest version of the watch, Fossil Gen 5 LTE, offers cellular connectivity but you will have to pay $100 extra for it.